 - Sony Alpha a6000 24.3MP Silver InterCH.Lens Camera w/ 16-50mm Power Zoom – owned since 2015 and had to exchange because of malfunction in first 30 days, bought open boxed for $542.30 from buydig.com

 - I have a love and hate relationship with this camera.
 I like that it is light and takes very good pictures.
 However after a year, the stock lens malfunctioned as I bumped it.
 Looking online, the stock Sony Alpha series lenses are very finicky.
 Not cool for a camera looking to be the best for low weight, high quality camera.
-I currently have to replace the lens.
+It is a pretty common problem and I was able to fix it using youtube tutorials.

 - Sony SEL35F18 35mm f/1.8 Prime Fixed Lens – owned since 2016, bought used for $335.00 on ebay